-The escalation in violence has also impacted humanitarian assistance when people need it the most.
-Access to people affected widely reduced in 2020, especially in the northern districts of Cabo Delgado, and humanitarian organizations are facing incredible challenges to operate and reach those who need assistance, either due to the insecurity itself, infrastructure or administrative obstacles.
-Several attacks reported over the last few months on district capitals (Mocimboa da Praia, Quissanga, Muidumbe and Macomia districts) have forced many humanitarian actors to temporarily relocate from vital hub locations into the southern districts of Cabo Delgado, reducing their ability to assess and respond to the rising needs.
-At the same time, transport is incredibly challenging throughout the Province, as roads and infrastructure are in poor conditions.
-Moreover, physical access is expected to deteriorate further due to the approaching rainy season, between November 2020 and April 2021.
+The increased number of attacks also impacted humanitarian assistance, despite the growing needs.
+Access to people affected widely reduced in 2020, especially in the northern districts of Cabo Delgado, and humanitarian organizations faced extraordinary challenges to operate, either due to the insecurity itself, infrastructure or administrative obstacles.
+Several attacks reported over the last few months on district capitals (Mocimboa da Praia, Quissanga, Muidumbe and Macomia districts) forced many humanitarian actors to temporarily relocate from vital hub locations into the southern districts of Cabo Delgado, reducing their ability to assess and respond to the rising needs.
+At the same time, transport is particularly difficult throughout the Province, as roads and infrastructure are in poor conditions.